 When you travel with five or more people, finding a Walt Disney World resort that fits your party size and budget can be a challenge.
 Should you stay in one room or two?
-Which is best for you, a regular room, a suite or a villa?
-What are your options and how much do they cost?
+Which is best for you: a regular room, a Suite or a Villa?
+What are your various options?

 Families of 5 at a Value Resort or Moderate Resort

-Depending on your travel dates, at $220 – $520* per night, booking two rooms at a Disney Value Resort (All-Star Movies, Music, Sports, Pop Century or Mermaid Rooms at Disney’s Art of Animation) can be the least expensive option for larger families who want extra space.
+Depending on your travel dates, booking two rooms at a Disney Value Resort (All-Star Movies, Music, Sports, Pop Century or Mermaid Rooms at Disney’s Art of Animation) can be the least expensive option for larger families who want extra space.
 At a total of 520 sq ft, these two rooms will sleep up to eight in four double beds with two bathrooms.
 Connecting rooms provide adults with a place to relax after putting the kids to bed.
 Disney will only guarantee connecting rooms if there are more children than adults in your party.
 (Note that children under age 3 in a crib do not count toward the total occupancy in any Walt Disney World resort.)

 Families of 6 at a Value Resort, Moderate Resort, or Fort Wilderness Campground

-Families of six will be comfortable in a 520 sq ft Deluxe Family Suite at Disney’s All-Star Music Resort for $269 – $484* per night.
+Families of six will be comfortable in a 520 sq ft Deluxe Family Suite at Disney’s All-Star Music Resort.
 These accommodations have a separate bedroom and two bathrooms.
 Bedding includes a queen bed, a full-size pullout sofa, an ottoman and a chair sleeper that both convert into twin beds in the living room.
 For convenience there is a kitchenette with microwave, small refrigerator, and coffee pot.

-Junior suites at Disney’s Coronado Springs, a Disney Moderate Resort, can accommodate up to six guests for $488 – $778* each night.
+Junior suites at Disney’s Coronado Springs, a Disney Moderate Resort, can accommodate up to six guests, as well.
 These suites are like two connected rooms with two baths, two queen beds, and a queen sleeper sofa in a living room area with a small table and chairs.

 Families of 5 at a Disney Deluxe Resort

 If convenience is your top priority, your party of five might consider a Disney Deluxe Resort, including the Grand Floridian, Contemporary, Polynesian, Yacht and Beach Club, and Boardwalk Inn.
-These luxurious hotels are located either on the Monorail, within walking distance, or a short boat or bus ride to the theme parks.
+These luxurious hotels are located either on the Monorail, within walking distance, or a short boat, Skyliner, or bus ride to the theme parks.
 Rooms at these resorts can accommodate a family of five in two queen size beds and a day bed in 400 – 448 sq ft of space.
-Nightly rates range from $441 – $934* in the least expensive category/view depending on your travel dates.

 Club Level Deluxe Rooms for Parties of 6

-If you are a party of six, a Club Level Deluxe room with two queen beds and extra space for a sleeper sofa/chair may be available at these Disney Deluxe resorts: Animal Kingdom Lodge, Wilderness Lodge, or BoardWalk Inn for around $777 – $1303* per night.
+If you are a party of six, a Club Level Deluxe room with two queen beds and extra space for a sleeper sofa/chair may be available at these Disney Deluxe resorts: Animal Kingdom Lodge, Wilderness Lodge, or BoardWalk Inn.
 Club level rooms and suites include exclusive concierge amenities including snacks and beverages throughout the day.

 Disney Vacation Club Villas

 Two and Three-bedroom DVC villas span a whopping 1075 – 1333 sq ft and are perfect for multiple families with 8 – 12 guests looking to settle into their own home-away-from-home with a fully equipped kitchen.
-Nightly rates range from $752 – $3920* depending on resort and travel dates.
-Unique accommodations include Tree House Villas at Disney’s Saratoga Springs, Bungalows over the water at Disney’s Polynesian Village, and the new Copper Creek Villas and Cabins at Disney’s Wilderness Lodge.
+Unique accommodations include Tree House Villas at Disney’s Saratoga Springs, Bungalows over the water at Disney’s Polynesian Village, and the Copper Creek Villas and Cabins at Disney’s Wilderness Lodge.

 Your party of five or more can choose from a wide array of accommodations at Walt Disney World.
-Small World Vacations agents have stayed at or toured every Disney resort on property and can help you to decide on the option that best fits your wish list and budget.
-We speak with you and are happy to discuss your options.
+Small World Vacations agents have stayed at or toured every Disney resort on property and can help you to decide on the option that best fits your wish list and budget!
+They speak with you and are happy to discuss all your options.